Booking an Appointment

 Payment methods (please pay the whole invoiced amount)

 VISA, Mastercard & AMEX payment preferred

 EFTPOS or Credit Card in person

 Bank details for payment are provided on your invoice

 Please identify your payment with the invoice number or child's name & birth date

 Please email remittance advice and allow around a week for processing

-Cash payments are not preferred and attract a surcharge of 3% to cover associated extra administrative costs
+Cash payments are not preferred and attract a surcharge of 4% to cover associated and disproportionate extra administrative costs.

 Correct change may not be available and may instead be given via online bank transfer